dfoerderreuther/aemstarter/README.md

 Enter a project name and select the Cloud SDK.
 The top bar shows whether system requirements are fulfilled.

 Click "Create" and select an empty folder for your installation.

+🚨 **IMPORTANT:** No Spaces in Project Paths

+**Project paths cannot contain spaces or special characters** (causes AEM startup failures).

+❌ `/Users/name/My AEM SDK/`

+✅ `/Users/name/My-AEM-SDK/`

+---

 ![Initial run and setup](doc/screenshots/howtostart4.png)